re-nft/dookey-dash/SPEC.md

 Perhaps, this is a completely stand-alone app?
 But I think it would be easier to use our dapp.
 Whatever you think is the fastest, go ahead with it.

-I will be available for refinement of this doc / approach tomorrow.